Housing for Karratha service workers

 5.3 Following notice in accordance with clause 5.2 Warambie will promptly inspect or test the Goods and Services and then, by written notice, Warambie may (acting reasonably) either:

-• (a) if the Goods and Services are Acceptable, accept the Goods and Services (Acceptance) or part of them;
+(a) if the Goods and Services are Acceptable, accept the Goods and Services (Acceptance) or part of them; or

 5.4 If any Goods and Services are rejected, Warambie may: